 SOWK 302 Social Work with Individuals & Families II

 SOWK 305 Human Behavior Social Environment I

 SOWK 307 Policies & Strategies of Community Intervention

 SOWK 370 Intersection of Oppression, Privilege & Diversity

 SOWK 501 Human Behavior Social Environment II

-*Requirements for Field Placement: All students who plan to graduate with a BSW must fulfill the requirement of a one-year practicum, designed and approved by the School of Social Work, in a community agency during their senior year.
-Information regarding the practicum can be found at this link.
-All students must meet with Jeanne Sokolec, BSW Director, in their first semester of the program, to determine a graduation plan.
+*Requirements for fieldwork placement: All students who plan to graduate with a BSW must fulfill the requirement of a one-year fieldwork placement as part of SOWK 330 and SOWK 340, approved by the School of Social Work, in a community agency during their final year in the program.
+BSW students must submit the fieldwork application in their first session.
+Information regarding the fieldwork placement can be found at this link.
+The fieldwork application can be found at this link.